XiUnipd/data_assimilation_GeoMec/sample_input_files/README.md

 ### `cm_prior/mat_NNN`

+- They are the material prior generated according to your given type of distribution.
 - Files are ordered by their trailing number.
 - The reader skips the header and reads the second token from the next four rows as Gravel, Sand, Silty, and Clay Cm values.